XeonKHJ/RichTextBlock.Html2Xaml/Readme.md

 ## Introduction

 This is a fork of MacawNL/WinRT-RichTextBlock.Html2Xaml.
 It has been changed to a Windows runtime Component, making it usable with all languages, including C++.
-In addition, I have assured it works with UWP.
+In addition, I have assured it works with UWP (Win10).

 The UWP RichTextBlock control serves to display read-only rich formatted text.
 However, it supports a limited subset of XAML, and no HTML.